Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 Beyond drain care, many patients are also asked to perform self-measurement tasks at home, such as tracking food intake, recording bowel movements, monitoring blood pressure, checking vital signs, or weighing themselves.
 Compared to the technically demanding routines of drain care, these forms of self-monitoring might appear simpler.
-However, these seemingly simple self-monitoring tasks often prove difficult to carry out.
+However, in the context of GI recovery, even these seemingly simple recording tasks proved physically demanding, as the logistics of gathering data conflicted with the patients' limited mobility and need for rest.
 As PP1 noted, recording and interpreting health data felt burdensome, especially when combined with post-operative discomfort, limited household resources, or a home environment that is poorly suited to recovery.
-The hospital’s sterile tools, clear routines, and immediate expert feedback do not carry over into the resource-limited and variable settings of most patients’ homes.
+The hospital’s design, which places supplies within arm's reach, does not carry over to the home setting, creating a context where the simple act of retrieving a logbook becomes a painful physical hurdle due to the GI surgery.
 As a result, the transition exposes a gap: what seems straightforward under supervision can break down quickly under real-world conditions, leading to adverse events such as infections or emergency readmissions.

 \begin{quote} \textit{``Well, I mean, you know, the challenges are, you know, unless you can have all that right beside your chair, or your bed, or, you know, so… you gotta record that stuff, like, morning, noon, and night.
 So you constantly happen to move the stuff with you, or… or go to, you know, whatever room it’s in to do it all.
 And like I said, if you’re not feeling good, and you’re not… you know, getting up and down is very painful at first.
 You just don’t want to get up and go do that.''} (PP1) \end{quote}